At Appletree Medical Practice we have a number of specialist clinics, visiting services and advice available.

 Ear syringing may not be advised if you have certain ear problems, in particular recurring infections or perforation.
 This will be assessed by the nurse at your appointment.

-The appointment with the nurse will just be for ear syringing.
+The appointment with a nurse will just be for ear syringing.
 If you need other tests carried out (e.g. blood pressure or blood tests), you will need to advise the receptionist at the time of booking the appointment so that extra time can be allowed.

 |Please find a list below of the minor injuries our practice nurses can deal with:|